Primary prevention

 Infection is prevented by avoidance of mosquito bites.

-Potential measures include: reducing time of outdoor exposure (mosquitoes can transmit infection throughout the day, not just at dusk or dawn); wearing long sleeves; consistent use of repellents containing DEET (30% to 50%), picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol; use of permethrin on clothing; decreasing conditions in or around the household that may favour the breeding of larvae (such as removing containers that hold water); use of mosquito nets and air conditioning; and redoubling efforts while travelling in endemic areas.[25][34][40]
+Potential measures include: reducing time of outdoor exposure (mosquitoes can transmit infection throughout the day, not just at dusk or dawn); wearing long-sleeved shirts and pants; use of Environmental Protection Agency (EPA)-registered insect repellents; use of permethrin on clothing; decreasing conditions in or around the household that may favour the breeding of larvae (such as removing containers that hold water); use of mosquito nets and air conditioning; and redoubling efforts while travelling in endemic areas.[35][41]

 Vaccines

-Two vaccines are available for the prevention of disease caused by chikungunya virus.
+Two vaccines are available globally for the prevention of disease caused by chikungunya virus.

-Both vaccines were approved in the US under an accelerated approval process based on anti-chikungunya virus neutralising antibody titres.
-The same data were used for European approval.
+Both vaccines were approved based on anti-chikungunya virus neutralising antibody titres rather than prevention of clinical disease.
 Continued approval may be contingent upon verification of clinical efficacy in confirmatory studies.

 A phase 3 randomised pivotal clinical trial using the live-attenuated vaccine enroled 4128 participants.
 Specific neutralising antibodies against chikungunya virus showed a 471-fold increase compared with baseline at day 29, and remained up to 107-fold increase as compared with the baseline at day 180.
 The vaccine was safe and well tolerated and no safety concerns were raised.
 The most common adverse effects included headache, fatigue, muscle pain, joint pain, fever, nausea, and injection-site tenderness.[44]
 The trial lacked clinical endpoints; however, a surrogate marker of protection is considered acceptable for approval under the FDA’s accelerated approval process.